Lixhr/bmp_ascii_printer/README.md

 # BMP ASCII printer

 A simple program that transforms a .bmp file to its greyscale ASCII representation.

-Please ensure that the width of the image is smaller than your screen's

 Otherwise it will display strangely.

 You will have to unzoom your terminal: